samcottle/freecodecamp/notes/functionalprogramming.md

 - _First class functions_: These can be assigned to a variable, passed into another function, or returned from another function like any other value can be.
 In JavaScript, all functions are first class functions.
 - _Higher order functions_: Functions that take a function as an argument, or return a function as a return value.
 The functions that are are passed or returned are called a _lambda_.

+## Examples

+Below are some examples showing how functional programming can be used in JavaScript.

+### Functions and lambdas

 Here's an example of how a higher order function, `getTea`, can be used to accept the lambdas `prepareGreenTea` and `prepareBlackTea`:

 ```js